 Halloween in Waikiki (October 31, 2019)

-Kalakaua Avenue in Waikiki neighborhood of Honolulu is another hot spot on October 31st.
+Kalakaua Avenue in the Waikiki neighbourhood of Honolulu is another hot spot on October 31st.
 The central avenue of Waikiki is filled with fun and "spooktacular" activities.
 Take a stroll, and you will see many people in hilarious and unique costumes.
 The whole Waikiki strip is obsessed with Halloween.
 Every bar hosts a party!

 Aloun Farms Pumpkin Festival (October 12–13, 19–20, 26–27, 2019)

-Aloun Farms Pumpkin Festival is one of the favorite family traditions on Oahu.
+Aloun Farms Pumpkin Festival is one of the favourite family traditions on Oahu.
 Located in Kapolei, Aloun Farms is a large agricultural complex with plenty to see and try—tractor-pulled hayrides, farm meals, pony rides, picture booths, and games.
 Pumpkin Festival at Aloun Farms is held over a few weekends in October.

 Waimanalo Country Farms Pumpkin Patch (every weekend in October)